Welcome to CAPI Adapt!

 The goal of creating a Climate Adaptation Plan is to address vulnerabilities uncovered in your CVA and from past planning gap analyses.
 (See PE7 Action: Evaluate Policies for Climate Resilience as recommended preparation for your Climate adaptation planning.)
 The Climate Adaptation Plan outlines a vision and set of strategies to improve a community’s resilience to climate change based on its local physical, economic, and social vulnerabilities.
 Strategies will address the vulnerable community assets identified in your CVA.

-What is the time commitment to complete these plans?
+What is the resource and time commitment to complete these plans?

 Time estimates for work completion is difficult to assess.
 There is some preparatory work recommended in researching similar or related municipal documents, uncovering planning gaps, and analyzing relevant work to date, as well as a public engagement component.
 On timeframe and resources, Climate Smart Communities writes: “Local governments can anticipate a timeline of approximately six months to one year or more to develop a comprehensive climate adaptation plan.”